-How to Raise Emotionally Healthy Children: Volume 3 – Preschoolers
+How to Raise Emotionally Healthy Children: Volume 1 – Babies

-Volume 1 of this 3-volume set teaches parents how to support their preschooler’s social and cognitive growth.
+Volume 1 of this 3-volume set teaches parents how to nourish their baby’s emotional health right from the start.
 Featuring common challenges, this program shows parents how to modify their interactions to meet their child’s critical emotional needs: to feel respected, important, accepted, included, and secure.
 Shows real-life scenarios.
 Includes tips on improving parents’ emotional health.
-Segments include: The Five Critical Emotional Needs of Preschoolers, Fighting Siblings, Getting Attention, and Power Struggles.SKU: 5-V-535
+Segments include: The Five Critical Emotional Needs of Babies, Crying, A New Babysitter, and Exploration.SKU: 5-V-535